-For the first range trip I mounted the new Crimson Trace CTS-1000 red dot sight.
-This one can be an “always on” model as it reduces its power level after a few hours of inactivity.
+For the first range trip, I mounted the new Crimson Trace CTS-1000 red dot sight.
+This one can be an “always-on” model as it reduces its power level after a few hours of inactivity.
 It’s got a two-MOA dot, so it’s plenty precise for 9mm carbine distances.
 At 50 yards, that dot covers just one inch of target.
 With the exceptionally crisp and clear dot (think models costing twice as much), I did most of the accuracy testing with this configuration.
 When I shot the same ammo with a magnified scope, there was no detectable difference in group size.
-That's a testament to the optic quality.
+That’s a testament to the optic quality.
 The other nifty benefit is that the quick-attach mount of the Crimson Trace CTS-1000 has a see-through hollow base.
 That allowed me to view the standard aperture sights right under the red dot, so I had a choice on how to shoot – irons or optics.
-If you want to go old school, there's no need to remove the optic.
+If you want to go old school, there’s no need to remove the optic.
 When I buy one of these carbines, the Crimson Trace CTS-1000 will be key to my permanent configuration.

 For the next trip, I mounted a Steiner P4Xi 1-4x24mm scope.
-At the lower magnification levels, this scope offered effortless two-eyes open shooting as well, but as a true optic, didn’t offer a uninterrupted field of view that the red dot provided.
+At the lower magnification levels, this scope offered effortless two-eyes open shooting as well, but as a true optic, didn’t offer an uninterrupted field of view that the red dot provided.
 For a field rifle, I might keep the Steiner in place as the 4x magnification really comes in handy at 50 and 100 yards.
 For home defense use, the Crimson Trace CTS-1000 wins hands down.

 I tested a boatload of 9mm ammo through this PC Carbine, mainly because it’s incredibly fun to shoot.
 The seven-pound weight combined with 9mm chambering means that there is no appreciable recoil or concussion.
 This is a carbine that the whole family, even those skittish about big muzzle blast, will enjoy shooting.